realdkd001/prodev-mobile-setup/prodev-mobile-app-0x00/README.md

 * Node.js and VS Code installed successfully
 * Expo Go set up on Android device
-* First React Native app created and tested
+* Project scaffolded using `npx create-expo-app`
+* Verified the project with `npx expo start`
+* Tested and reset successfully using `npx expo reset-project`
-* Environment verified and working correctly
+* Environment working correctly

 This marks the beginning of my journey into mobile app development with React Native.